encode/starlette/docs/middleware.md

 ## Pure ASGI Middleware

-Due to how ASGI was designed, we are able to build a chain of ASGI applications, on which each application calls the next one.
+Thanks to how ASGI was designed, it is possible to implement middleware as a chain of ASGI applications, where each application calls into the next one.
 Each element of the chain is an [`ASGI`](https://asgi.readthedocs.io/en/latest/) application by itself, which per definition, is also a middleware.

 This is also an alternative approach in case the limitations of `BaseHTTPMiddleware` are a problem.